 6.4.3 Discussion.
 Allowing the compiler to transform the source code to assembly code prior to analysis provides great simplifications.
 This enables us to show the main result, namely that current compiler-based C++ implementations do not produce OOTA cycles.
 Note well that these compilers' current analysis suffices.

 7 Issues and Refinements

-Here we consider some general questions related to our definition of semantic dependency.
-Additional information is available in a companion technical report, which is not cited in order to maintain anonymity.
+Here we consider some general questions related to semantic dependency and our definition of dependency preservation.

+Additional information is available in P3064R2 ("How to Avoid OOTA Without Really Trying") [25].

-7.1 Relative vs. Absolute Dependency
+7.1 Defining Semantic Dependency